-The Real Madrid winger will once again start on the bench after undergoing a groin scan but the West Ham midfielder says that Chris Coleman's side would benefit from any cameo.
+The Real Madrid winger will once again start on the bench after undergoing a groin scan but the West Ham midfielder says that Chris Coleman's side would benefit from any cameo

 Manager Chris Coleman confirmed on Monday that the Real Madrid forward will not start once again as he heads for a scan on a groin injury suffered in training before Friday's 2-1 defeat to Macedonia, though he could feature as a substitute if the results are positive.

-Reaching Brazil is impossible for the Welsh but they could yet finish third, which would mean better seeding for next year's draw for Euro 2016 qualification and Collison wants a strong end to the campaign as a result.
+Reaching Brazil is impossible for the Welsh but they could yet finish third, which would mean better seeding for next year's draw for Euro 2016 qualification and Collison wants a strong end to their campaign as a result.

 "It's up to us to get as many points as possible," the West Ham midfielder remarked.